“I’m awake at 7 a.m. on a Saturday morning,” should never be the words out of someone’s (well, my) mouth.

 Surprise!
 I’m a “Parent”!

-On another, happy, note, there have not yet been any jailbreaks (ie. girls escaping to visit friends after lights out).
-I had a couple of wonderful chats with girls who had questions but stayed for conversation.
+On a happier note, there have not been any jailbreaks (girls sneaking out to visit friends after lights out).
+I had a couple of wonderful chats with students who had academic questions but stayed for conversation.
 I must say, it finally felt worthwhile being here.

 Thanks for reading! 🙂